Tuesday, October 6, 2009

 Penn also insists that during the murders, he and Mary Ann lived in Berkeley.
 But Susan Wilkinson’s brief for his 1984 divorce—which she says Penn read and approved—has him living at two addresses in Vallejo from 1969-73.
 “We lived for only five months in Vallejo, starting in January 1973,” Penn says.
 “Susan Wilkinson made a mistake.”

 Penn deluged me with old records to prove his point.

 But when pressed for evidence of O’Hare’s whereabouts during this time, Penn’s document and memory dump suddenly stopped—for a third time in a year—but not without another round of attachments rebutting his Vallejo connection.

-“I have tons more of this stuff and would love to rub your nose in it,” Penn wrote me, recalling the Zodiac’s famous words to the police, that he was “rubbing their noses in their booboos.”
+“I have tons more of this stuff and would love to rub your nose in it,” Penn wrote me, coincidentally recalling one of Zodiac’s famous letters to police, that he was “rubbing their noses in their booboos.”

 Waifs and Strays

 A few days after our go-around about his life in Vallejo, Penn told me National Public Radio correspondent Corey Flintoff (below)—a former student—could vouch for his Berkeley residence.